sao5125/DREADRankedSitesAndUsers/README.md

 ## Tech Stack

-This is hosted on a local XAMPP server using PhP and MySQL (with HTML5 and CSS for styling) Email Functionality is implemented using PhPMailer Logs are written to a local text file
+This is hosted on a local XAMPP server using PhP and MySQL (with HTML5 and CSS for styling) .Email Functionality is implemented using PhPMailer.
+Logs are written to a local text file.